wp-plugins/fb-autocomplete-with-post-image/readme.txt

 3. Upload 'fb-autocomplete-with-post-image' folder to the '/wp-content/plugins/' directory
 4. Activate the plugin through the 'Plugins' menu in WordPress

+== Changelog==

+Version - 1.1
+1.Fixed bugs.
+2.Improved performance.
+2.Now Compatibility with all the themes.

 == Screenshots ==